 With their newly founded agency, the three neo-entrepreneurs are targeting customers who want to break out of existing structures and bring a breath of fresh air to their communications and business.
 The growing complexity of channels and increasingly fragmented media use are presenting companies with ever new challenges and thus calling the model of traditional full-service agencies into question.

 "Sir Mary ThinksCreatesDistributesDigitizes.
 Without barriers.
-Makes new communication.With know-how that others do not have"Florian Beck puts it in a nutshell.
+Makes new communication.With know-how that others do not have"is how Florian Beck sums it up.
 A large part of Sir Mary's work begins where others have long since left off.
 So that the communicative beacons really get through to the people out there.
-"It often doesn't work when an advertising agency produces a funny film, the media agency tries to make a viral out of it and in the end a social media agency is desperately commissioned to somehow save the whole thing," adds Daniel Zuberbühler.
+"It often doesn't work when an advertising agency produces a funny film, the media agency tries to make a viral out of it, and in the end a social media agency is desperately hired to somehow save the whole thing," adds Daniel Zuberbühler.